NelsonPython/AstroPiQuake/README.md

 ## AstroPiQuake

-<b>You can sense environment data using SenseHat and Raspberry Pi</b>
+<b>AstroPiQuake gathers environment data using SenseHat and Raspberry Pi</b>

 AstroPiQuake is a clone of AstroPi that detects earthquakes.
 That's why it's called AstroPiQuake!
 [AstroPi](https://www.nasa.gov/mission_pages/station/research/experiments/2429.html) flies onboard the International Space Station (ISS) keeping astronauts update-to-date about their environment.
 Here on Earth, you can monitor your local environment data and detect earthquakes.